ingadhoc/account-financial-tools/account_ux/README.rst

    The field is stored so the criterion can be used where the VAT number itself cannot: record rules and report filters. ``account_accountant_ux`` is the module that plugs it into the reports of ``account_reports``.
 #.
+Turn "is this record shared to the branches?" into "how far does it reach?", as the
+   ``shared.to.branches.mixin`` abstract model, so that every model that shares records down a branch tree answers it the same way.
+The field ``shared_to_branches`` has three values:

+   * **All branches**: every company below this one, whatever its VAT number.
+This is what the mechanism did before, so it is the value every existing record is migrated to.
+   * **Same legal entity**: only the branches that are the same legal entity, resolved with ``legal_entity_root_id`` above.
+An auxiliary company with no VAT number of its own is a different legal entity and is left out.
+   * **Not shared**: only the company that owns the record.

+   The mixin gives the field, a Python check (``_is_shared_to_company``) and a domain (``_shared_to_branches_domain``) whose terms are all indexed columns, so the scope can be resolved in a record rule too.
+What it does **not** decide is the default per model nor where the scope is applied, because neither is the same everywhere:

+   * On ``account.journal`` it is applied on the company domain and on the record rule ``account.journal_comp_rule``, and the value follows the journal type as before (miscellaneous and purchase journals are shared, the rest are not).
+   * On ``account.fiscal.position`` it is applied on the **autodetection** (``_get_fpos_validation_functions``) and not on the company domain: narrowing the domain would make every document that already references the parent's position fail its company check.
+So the position stays selectable by hand and keeps working in the company that owns it — only the automatic match is scoped.
+New positions reach all branches.
+#.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements:

    * Preview and allow to change the rate thats is going to be used.